-2. When a mass of 25 kg is suspended from the middle of a fixed straight aluminum wire (which is initially horizontal), the wire sags to make an angle of 2.0° with the horizontal, as shown below. (a) What is the tension in each of two diagonal wire segments? (b) If the original length of each wire segment was 1.000 m when it was horizontal (before the 25 kg mass was attached), what is its length when it is diagonal? (c) What is the strain in the wire? (d) If Young's modulus for aluminum is $7.0 \times 10^{10} \,\mathrm{N/m^2}$, what is the stress in the diagonal wire segments? (e) If the wire has a circular cross-section, what is the wire radius?
+- 2. When a mass of 25 kg is suspended from the middle of a fixed straight aluminum wire (which is initially horizontal), the wire sags to make an angle of 2.0° with the horizontal, as shown below. - (a) What is the tension in each of two diagonal wire segments? - (b) If the original length of each wire segment was 1.000 m when it was horizontal (before the 25 kg mass was attached), what is its length when it is diagonal? (c) What is the strain in the wire? (d) If Young's modulus for aluminum is $7.0 \times 10^{10} \,\mathrm{N/m^2}$, what is the stress in the diagonal wire segments? (e) If the wire has a - the stress in the diagonal wire segments? (e) If the wire has a circular cross-section, what is the wire radius?
 (You know the tension (force) and you know the tensile stress, so you can calculate the area, and hence the radius.)

 3. (Long problem, counts double.)
 Using the method of joints, find the force in each bar of the truss shown below.
 Summarize the results on a diagram that indicates both the magnitude of each force and whether each bar is in tension or compression.
 [Hints: note that the reaction force at A must be parallel to bar AB, so the reaction force at A has only a vertical component.
-You can sum moments about F to find reaction force A_y .
-Then continue to use equilibrium for the truss as a whole to find reaction forces F_y and F_x .
+You can sum moments about F to find reaction force A{ν} .
+Then continue to use equilibrium for the truss as a whole to find reaction forces F_v and F_x .
 Then work at joint A to find T{AB} .
 Then at joint F find T{BF} then T{EF} .
-Then at joint F find F{AB} find F{A
+Then at joint B find T{BE} then T{BC} .
+Then at joint C find T{CF} then T{CD} .
+Then at joint D find T{DE} .
+As a check, I got $T{CE} = 5 \,\mathrm{kN}$ and $T{BC} = -3 \,\mathrm{kN}$.]

 4. Using the method of sections, solve for the forces in bars BC, CH, and FH in the truss shown above (right).
 Your solution must include an EFBD for the half of the truss that you do not erase, with all external (or newly externalized) forces labeled.
 Indicate both the magnitudes of these forces and whether the bar is in tension or compression.
-[Warning: the angle of the $2 \, \mathrm{kN}$ diagonal load is different from the angle of bar CE.]
+[Warning: the angle of the 2 kN diagonal load is different from the angle of bar CE.]

-5. Optional/extra-credit.
+5XC.
 Using the method of sections, solve for the forces in bars AB, BH, and HG in the truss shown below.
 You'll need to start by solving for at least a subset of the support ("reaction") forces.
 (Hint: a well-chosen torque equation lets you directly solve for the support force at E.) Then draw and label an EFBD of the side of the truss that you do not erase.
 Indicate whether each of these bars is in tension or in compression.
 Use only one section cut through the truss.
 The truss is marked with distances in feet (!) and loads in "kips" (kilopounds).
 You can leave it as is, if you like, or you can pretend the markings are in meters and kilonewtons.
 Either way, use the given numbers; don't do any unit conversions.